-Customers may purchase instant licenses online or by telephone at 888-665-4236.
+Customers may purchase instant licenses and stamp validations online or by telephone at 888-665-4236.
 An additional convenience fee is added for sales via the website or telephone (see website for details).
+Lake sturgeon harvest tags may not be purchased online.